 Fun touches like “something musical” abound in each room (mine had a record player) and a library card catalog in the kitchen with a different treasure (Top Ramen, band-aids and toothpaste, stickers…) in each drawer.
 Nooks and crannies abound, including a “Widow’s Walk” that boasts breathtaking views of the town and the lake.
 And the friendly management, Linda and her right-hand woman Jessica, make you feel like you’re staying with friends—and, by the end, you sort of are.

 How to get there: Visit megabus.com for tickets.
 Megabus departs from 34th St between 11th Ave and 12th Ave and arrives at UVM Davis Center in Burlington six hours later.
 Visit vermont.org for more ideas on things to do in Burlington.
-For more lodging options, stay tuned for the opening of Hotel Vermont in May 2013.
-The hotel is set to offer a complimentary fleet of re-purposed bikes, yoga classes, inventive cocktails, live music and farm-to-table fare at Juniper Bar, and an overall good-for-you-good-for-the-planet spirit that you wish wasn’t still such a striking feature about hotels.
+For more lodging options, check out the newly opened Hotel Vermont.
+The hotel offers a complimentary fleet of re-purposed bikes, yoga classes, inventive cocktails, live music and farm-to-table fare at Juniper Bar, and an overall good-for-you-good-for-the-planet spirit that you wish wasn’t still such a striking feature about hotels.
 It’s great to see a new hotel embrace green hospitality.